Deep learning insights into cosmological structure formation: CNN architecture

 Our deep learning architecture consists of six convolutional layers, all but the first one followed by max-pooling layers, and three fully-connected layers.
 The convolutions were performed with 32, 32, 64, 128, 128, 128 kernels for the six convolutional layers, respectively -- all with a stride of 1 and zero-padding.
 The initial weights of the kernels in a layer were set following the Xavier initialization technique \cite{glorot10}, which randomly draws values from a uniform distribution bounded between $\pm \sqrt{6/\left( n_i + n_{i+1}\right) }$, where $n_i$ and $n_{i+1}$ are the number of incoming and outgoing network connections to that layer.
 The kernels have size $3\times 3 \times 3$ in all convolutional layers, meaning that the first layer learns features on scales of $0.6 \, \mathrm{Mpc} \, h^{-1}$.
 As more convolutional layers are stacked on top of each other, the algorithm becomes sensitive to features at increasing scales.
 In this way, both local and global information are able to propagate through the network.
 We applied a a non-linear activation function to every feature map given by a leaky rectified linear unit (LeakyReLU) \cite{Nair2010}

 with $\beta = 0.03$.
 A LeakyReLU activation, with $\beta$ of order $10^{-2}$, is a common choice that has proved successful in many deep learning applications \cite{Nwankpa2018}.
 The feature maps are then fed to max-pooling layers, which reduce their dimensionality by taking the average over $2\times2\times2$ non-overlapping regions of the feature maps.
+The CNN is inherently translationally invariant due to the combination of convolutional and pooling layers in the architecture; we do not incorporate any further symmetries in the network.

 After the sixth convolutional layer and subsequent pooling layer, the output is flattened into a one-dimensional vector and fed to a series of 3 fully-connected layers, each made of 256 and 128 and 1 neuron, respectively.
-The non-linear activation function of the first two layers is the same ReLU activation (Eq.~\ref{eq:relu}) as that used in the convolutional layers, whereas the last layer has a linear activation in order for the output to represent halo mass.
+The non-linear activation function of the first two layers is the same ReLU activation (\eqref{eq:relu}) as that used in the convolutional layers, whereas the last layer has a linear activation in order for the output to represent halo mass.
 The weights were initialized using the same Xavier initialization technique used for the kernel weights of the convolutional layers.
 Regularization in the convolutional and fully-connected layers was incorporated in the form of priors over the parameters of the model, as explained in the next subsection.

 We chose the architecture that returned the best performance (i.e., the lowest loss score on the validation set after convergence) amongst many, but not all, alternative models with different choices of architecture-specific and layer-specific hyperparameters.
 We investigated the change in the validation loss in response to the following modifications: adding batch-normalization layers; introducing dropout; varying the amount of dropout; adding/removing convolutional layers and/or fully-connected layers; increasing/decreasing the number of kernels/neurons in each convolutional/fully-connected layer; changing the weight initializer; changing the convolutional kernel size.
 In all cases, we found that the final loss score either increased or showed no change compared to that of the architecture retained in this work.
 We leave further hyperparameter exploration, including changes to the optimizer, the addition of skip connections, and other variations in the architecture, to future work.